renanliberato/zfjwtapi/README.md

-# Zend Framework JWT API
+# Zend Framework 2 JWT API

 An example project showing a JWT Auth simple usage.

 # Disclaimer

-This project doesn't focus on providing a user storage or a secure password managing, actually it focus in providing a example of JWT token encoding, decoding and refreshing (in development).
+This project doesn't focus on providing a user storage, actually it focus in providing a example of JWT token encoding, decoding and refreshing (in development) using Zend Framework 2.

 ## Table of Contents